Anuy639/sc/README.md

 ## Installation

-_It will install the version of RIDWAN-STORE™ that is compatible with your VPS's operating system and version._
+_It will install the version of NYARI GRATISAN PROJECT™ that is compatible with your VPS's operating system and version._

 <p align="center">
   <img src="https://user-images.githubusercontent.com/76937659/153705486-44e6c1b2-74fa-4d44-be1c-36c8fdb83331.gif"/>